-- 8.4 Part-time employees will receive the same entitlements on a pro-rata basis as full-time colleagues. - Where a part-time dentist is regularly employed for hours which vary throughout the year, e.g. shorter hours during school holidays, the calculation of the pro-rata salary shall be on the basis of the average weekly hours over the year so that a single rate of salary is payable each month. - When a contract of employment for variable hours, as described in the paragraph above, is ended reconciliation will be undertaken so that the remuneration relates to the hours actually worked during the preceding 12 months, or during the period of the contract if shorter than 12 months. - 8.7 If this reconciliation shows that the remuneration received during that period was higher than that justified by the hours worked, the difference shall be deducted from the final salary payment or recovered as appropriate.
+- 8.4 Part-time employees will receive the same entitlements on a pro-rata basis as full-time colleagues. - 8.5 Where a part-time dentist is regularly employed for hours which vary throughout the year, e.g. shorter hours during school holidays, the calculation of the pro-rata salary shall be on the basis of the average weekly hours over the year so that a single rate of salary is payable each month. - 8.6 When a contract of employment for variable hours, as described in the paragraph above, is ended reconciliation will be undertaken so that the remuneration relates to the hours actually worked during the preceding 12 months, or during the period of the contract if shorter than 12 months. - 8.7 If this reconciliation shows that the remuneration received during that period was higher than that justified by the hours worked, the difference shall be deducted from the final salary payment or recovered as appropriate. - 8.8 If the reconciliation shows that the remuneration was less than that justified by the hours worked, the difference shall be added to the final salary payment.